Distribution of Your Content Matters

 We see it all the time online: a social media account with amazing content but only a few interactions.
 Why does this happen so often?
 Quality content is limited to just being quality content without successful distribution.
 Today, we’ll dive into why distribution is as important as your content quality.

 It feels unfair when an account gets hundreds or thousands of engagements with mediocre content.
 Content isn’t the strong suit of these accounts, but distribution is.
 Having strong distribution makes up for average or weak content every time.
 This isn’t a good thing, but this is the reality thanks to the digital age.
 The more followers someone has, the more people will see their content.
 Unfortunately, there is no measurement of quality from the platform’s perspective.
-In fact, algorithms favor consistency and quantity.
+In fact, algorithms favor consistency and engagements.
 (Of course, if a brand with effective distribution platforms continues producing sub-par content for a long period, they will likely see their strong distribution depreciate.)

 Strong distribution channels aren’t something that happens overnight.
 You can buy them in an advertising campaign or you can build your own.
 Renting someone else’s communication channel (through paid ads* or influencer marketing*) is expensive.
 You’re looking at hundreds or thousands of dollars for each use.
 While these channels are effective, they’re also very expensive to use consistently.
 Ideally, you can build your own audience and cut down on the advertisement dollars.